Dhar01/Dhar01.github.io/_posts/2020-10-10-web-fundamentals-walkthrough.md

 **Cookies** are small bits of data that are stored in browser.

-Each browser store them differently, so cookies won't be able to antoher browser.
+Each browser store them differently, so cookies won't be able to another browser.
 They have a huge number of uses, but most common are either **session management** or **advertising** (*tracking cookies*).
 Cookies are normally sent with every HTTP request made to server.

 As HTTP is **stateless** (*each request is independent and no state is tracked internally*), cookies are used to keep track of this.
 They allow sites to keep track of data.